Terms, Conditions & Policies

 - Ensure the quality of information used.

 - Apply strict checks to determine the length of time information is held.

-- The right of access to one’s personal information.
+- of access to one’s personal information.

-- The right to prevent processing in certain circumstances.
+- to prevent processing in certain circumstances.

 - Take appropriate technical and organisational security measures to safeguard personal information.

 - Ensure that personal information is not transferred abroad without suitable safeguards.

 - Treat people justly and fairly whatever their age, religion, disability, gender, sexual orientation or ethnicity when dealing with requests for information.